4D3N Turtle Island & Kinabatangan River Overview

 River People, or Orang Sungei, live in small settlements spread out along the river.
 It’s fascinating to see their self sufficient, peaceful homes fully operational, making a living through fishing the lakes and rivers and farming vegetables on its banks.
 They use the forests of the Kinabatangan as a source of building material, firewood food and medicine.

 Most of the wildlife lodges are concentrated around the Sukau area, which is very accessible and offers a wide range of facilities.
 We prefer to travel slightly off the beaten track and found some wonderful lodges located in Kampung Bilit, a tiny village with about 150 inhabitants.
-We use two different lodges depending on availability.
+For this 4D3N Turtle Island & Kinabatangan River we use two different lodges depending on availability.
 The lodges offer very comfortable and clean accommodation, its quiet with very little disturbance made to the surrounding forest and unlike Sukau you don’t have lodge after lodge along the river-bank.
 The staff at the lodges are mostly from Kampung Bilit and the guides are extremely knowledgeable about the local wildlife, plants and medicine, always ensuring that you are well informed on the diverse ecosystem that surrounds you.